 Saint Marys School of Nursing graduated its last class in June 1970.
 Throughout its existence, the school educated 3,865 graduates.

-A video history of the school is available through the association president for $12.
+A DVD about the history of the school is available through the Saint Marys School of Nursing Board Archivist for $12.
 To order a copy, see Resources and Services.